Join the climate justice year of learning

 Quaker faith is an active one.
-We offer a diverse range of workshops, courses and resources for Quakers and others working for nonviolent social change.
+We offer workshops, courses and resources for Quakers and groups working for nonviolent social change.

 Turning The Tide